AMWA-TV/is-11/docs/Interoperability.md

 In order to prevent unnecessary polling of the Stream Compatibility Management API, changes are signaled via the IS-04 versioning mechanism.

 When properties of any Input/Output are changed, then the `version` attribute of the relevant IS-04 Device MUST be incremented.
-For this purpose Inputs/Outputs are linked to the corresponding devices via "device_id" property.
+Inputs/Outputs identify the corresponding Devices via the `device_id` property.

 When Active Constraints of Sender are modified, then the `version` attribute of the relevant IS-04 Sender MUST be incremented.